 Customer testimonials

-We discovered the SEABIM® process during the acceptance operations for the expansion of our commercial port’s seawall and were blown away by the quality of the results and the perspectives offered for the long-term management of this equipment
+We discovered the SEABIM® process during the handover operations for the expansion of our commercial port’s seawall and were blown away by the quality of the results and the perspectives offered for the long-term management of this equipment

 Key figures